greghendershott/def-jambda/README.md

 ## Examples used for both doc and tests

-Speaking of tests: Good documentation includes a few examples of using the function, including its edge cases: A set of example inputs ando utputs.
+Speaking of tests: Good documentation includes a few examples of using the function, including its edge cases: A set of example inputs and outputs.
 Do such examples sound similar to unit tests?
 Yep.
 Besides, nothing is more embarrassing than doc examples that don't work.
 As a result, a function definition should allow you to provide examples, which end up being used both (a) in the documentation and (b) as